0xKitsune/solstat/README.md

 <br>

 # Installing Solstat
 First, make sure that you have [Rust installed](https://www.rust-lang.org/tools/install).
-Then you can choose either of the installation methods by entering either command in your terminal below.
+Then you can choose either of the installation methods by entering the corresponding command in your terminal below.

 ### Install from crates.io
 ```